gourmetka/gourmetka.github.io/Privacy.md

 via a you-defined and you-owned remote storages (including but are not limited to OneDrive or Google Drive).
 No data will be stored in a storage media where you cannot access or do not own.

-## How can the privacy data deleted?
+## How can I delete my private data?

 ### Apps that do not have the synchronisation function
 All data, including your private data for the apps only, will be deleted when you uninstall the apps.

 ### Apps that have the synchronisation function
 For the data stored on your devices, all data will be deleted when you uninstall the apps.
-For the data stored in your owned storage media, all data will be dleted when you delete the folders that the apps create for synchronisation.
+For the data stored in your owned storage media, all data will be deleted when you delete the folders that the apps create for synchronisation.

 ## Will be my private data seen by anyone else?
 No, except you authorise them or when your devices or your storage medias are hacked by someone else.